top of page

 Note that the chart does not show the raw numbers reported by each salary survey.
 Instead, I have subjected the data to regression analyses to identify the statistically likely starting salaries (for new graduates with no professional experience) and the median salaries after 5 years of professional UX work.

-The most obvious conclusion is that UX salaries in the United States have remained roughly unchanged for 25 years after adjusting for inflation.
-The two main exceptions are:
+The most obvious conclusion is that UX salaries in the United States have remained roughly unchanged for 26 years after adjusting for inflation.
+The three main exceptions are:

 • During the dot-com bubble around 2000, entry-level salaries reached unsustainable zeniths as companies scrambled to get online and hired any warm body who walked in the door.
 It took a few years for entry-level wages to return to more sensible levels, but down they came.

-• There has been a trend since the Covid pandemic for experienced staff to get higher salaries.
+• There was a trend related to the Covid pandemic for experienced staff to get higher salaries.
 Starting salaries also increased by a smidgeon, but not by nearly as much as experienced folks pulled home during this period of intense growth of e-commerce and virtual services.

-Currently, the early-career experience premium in the United States is $9,500 per additional year of UX experience, so that’s the raise you should expect if you’re doing a good job.
+Currently, the early-career experience premium in the United States is about $10K per additional year of UX experience, so that’s the raise you should expect if you’re doing a good job.

 The experience premium is justified because the UX profession intrinsically depends on patterns: recognizing user behavior patterns during research and understanding design patterns to know which one to pick for each user behavior pattern.
 A vast range of patterns exists in both cases, so it takes a decade to learn enough for peak UX performance.